rhdeck/react-native-appicons/README.md

 # Limitations

-This is currently for IOS-based RN apps only
+This is for iOS and Android apps only.
+No support for Windows.

 # Dependencies